billbuchanan/pqc_signatures/README.md

 * LESS.
 [LESS (Linear Equivalence Signature Scheme)](https://asecuritysite.com/pqc/less_sign) LESS uses Fiat-Shamir transformation onto a zero-knowledge identification scheme.
 It uses a one-round Sigma protocol.
 The security of LESS depends on the hardness of the Linear Equivalence Problem (LEP).
 * MEDS.
 [MEDS](https://asecuritysite.com/pqc/meds_sign).
 The MEDS (Matrix Equivalence Digital Signature) scheme supports PQC digital signing [1].
 Its security is supported by the difficulty of finding an isometry between two equivalent matrix rank-metric codes.
 From this problem, it integrates a zero-knowledge identification scheme for multiple rounds of a Sigma protocol.
 The Fiat-Shamir method is then used to create the signature.
 * Wave.
 [Waves](https://asecuritysite.com/pqc/wave_sign).
 Wave is a code-based hash-and-sign signature scheme [1].
 It uses the method defined by Gentry, Peikert and Vaikuntanathan to create a trapdoor function [3].
 Overall it has a relatively small signature value, but a relatively large public key.
+* Eagle.
+[Eagle](https://asecuritysite.com/pqc/eagle_sign).
+NIST has standardised two lattice methods of Dilithium and Falcon for Post Quantum Cryptography digital signing.
+Dilithium is a MLWE (Module-Learning With Errors)-based signature while Falcon uses a NTRU-based signature.
+Now there are new lattice methods which are going forward as part of the Additional Signature round.
+One of these is EagleSign, and which uses a variation of the ElGamal signature method, but uses structured lattices.